mtosoftware/FinalEngine/CodeReview.md

 A great tip for below is to include [Roslynator 2019](https://marketplace.visualstudio.com/items?itemName=josefpihrt.Roslynator2019) in your project(s).

-- [ ] Any new files have been named consistently and spelt correctly.
+- [ ] Any new files have been named consistently and spelled correctly.
 - [ ] Any and all members have been named simply and if possible, short and to the point (prefer `isMatch` over `isPatternMatched`).
 - [ ] There is _no_ commented out code.
 - [ ] All changes follow the styling and coding conventions of the repository, to ensure:
-	1. Run CodeMaid and Code Cleanup on all changed files (using the provided configs).
+	1. Run CodeMaid and Code Cleanup on all changed files (using the provided configuration files).
 	2. Run Code Analysis on solution and fix any warnings.
 	3. In terms of a new project, make sure it contains:
 		- StyleCop.Analysers